universal-meaning-map/docs/readme.md

 ## Technical mapping

-> `IPMM` is still consolidating its conceptual framework.
-The following are references to help to better illustrate how the theory maps into a technical system.
-This references in particular are representative of how [`PIPMM`](#pseudo-interplanetary-mind-map-pipmm) has been architected, but are not definitive in any way, and some approaches still being constantly iterated.
+> `IPMM` is still consolidating its conceptual framework, attempting to mimic the "analog" flow of `minformation` in a digital form The following are references to help to better illustrate how the theory maps into a technical system.
+These references in particular are representative of how [`PIPMM`](#pseudo-interplanetary-mind-map-pipmm) has been architected, but are not definitive in any way, and some approaches still being constantly iterated.

-`IPMM` is fundamentally attempting to mimic the "analog" flow of `minformation` in a digital form.
-The following is a mapping of the previously described terminology to its digital counterparts.

 ### Node